How Do Hoodoo Reconcile Their Spirit Work With Worshipping The Jealous Biblical God?

 A private altar to Jesus and Shiva in the home of a Christian Spiritualist worker.
 (Photo courtesy of catherine yronwode, Association of Independent Readers and Rootworkers)

-So you see, worship and veneration are two different things.
+So, you see, worship and veneration are two different things.
 Worship (Latria) is the service given to God alone.
-At the same time, veneration (Dulia) is a service different in nature and degree from that given to God because it is paid to the saints, angels, non-Christian deities and spirits, and even demons.
+At the same time, veneration (Dulia) is a service that is different in nature and degree from that given to God because it is paid to the saints, angels, non-Christian deities and spirits, and even demons.

 Conjure doctor/shaman's working altar to St. Expedite.
 (Photo courtesy of Ariel Marzan)